Honeybeei/Honeybeei/README.md

 - 📱 [Mobile Piscine](https://github.com/Honeybeei/42-mobile-piscine)
   *Mobile piscine projects.
 Flutter will be used to implement the projects.*
+  > Currently, I'm not working on this project.
+After finishing React and Redux, I will start this project with React Native.

 - 🚧 Coming soon projects
   - 🛠️ **swifty_companion**